Ayurvedic Nutrition

 Effects on the body:

-• Moistening, grounding, and appetite-stimulating
+• Moistening, grounding, appetite-stimulating

-• Increases Pitta and Kapha; decreases Vata
+• Increases Pitta and Kapha.
+Decreases Vata

 • Supports electrolyte balance and mineral absorption